TSEC-GEEKS/tsecgeeks.in/_posts/2022-8-27-Dive-Into-CP.md

 Seminar by [Saket Thota](https://codeforces.com/profile/palindroam)  & [Tushar Nankani](https://codeforces.com/profile/tusharnankani)
 || [*Virtual Seminar By CodeCell*](https://www.youtube.com/watch?v=IHPjbt2BMW8)

 ##### Author's note: Please do read the entire post and visit the approprate links where attached.
 A great care has been taken into writing this and formulating the resources.
-If you come some new term, please do not assume and learn it's meaning.
+If you come across some new term, please do not assume and learn it's meaning.

-### What is CP?
+### What is CP (Competitive Programming?

-Competitive Programming.
-It's more of a mind sport than a coding challenge.
+CP (Competitive Programming) is more of a mind sport than a coding challenge.
 CP is all about time constraint and accuracy .